GoTestTools/gotestfmt/README.md

 # gotestfmt: go test output for humans

 Are you tired of scrolling through endless Golang test logs in GitHub Actions (or other CI systems)?
-Then this is the project for you.

 ![An animation showcasing that gotestfmt transforms a text log into an interactive log with folding sections.](https://debugged.it/projects/gotestfmt/gotestfmt.svg)